MillsapTatiana-FS/ProjectPortfolio3/README.md

 ## Welcome!

-This project will use Spotify Web API to integrate into a website that will allow a user to login, search and pull data which will be displayed.
+This project will use Spotify Web API to integrate into a website that will allow a user to login, search and pull music data which will be displayed.

 ### Prerequisites